H-2A Employee Frequently Asked Questions (FAQs)

 A few of the “red flags” to look for include but are not limited to:

-• Agents and recruiters that pop up out of nowhere without the credibility, experience, or knowledge of a trusted organization.
+• Pop up out of nowhere without the credibility, experience, or knowledge of a trusted organization

-• Agents and recruiters who ask interested H-2A candidates for money upfront in exchange for job placement or who promise favorability over other candidates in exchange for fees.
+• Ask interested H-2A candidates for money upfront in exchange for job placement or who promise favorability over other candidates in exchange for fees.
 The H-2A visa program does not allow agents and recruiters to ask for money in exchange for job placements.

-• Agents and recruiters who have never even been to the U.S., have no experience with the H-2A process, and wing the information and process to “sell” opportunities to innocent, uninformed hopeful H-2A candidates or workers.
+• Have never even been to the U.S., have no experience with the H-2A process, and wing the information and process to “sell” opportunities to innocent, uninformed hopeful H-2A candidates or workers

-• Agents or recruiters who are former H-2A employees who went over to the U.S. one time to work and now recruit.
+• Are former H-2A employees who went over to the U.S. one time to work and now recruit.
 (These former employees placed a few employees and now believe they are expert recruiters and proceed to “sell” opportunities to innocent uninformed H-2A candidates or workers).

-• Agents and recruiters who directly or indirectly ask uninformed workers for fees such as for airplane tickets.
+• Directly or indirectly ask uninformed workers for fees such as for airplane tickets.
 (Many times, these recruiters add a commission fee to an employee’s package and keep it for themselves).

-• Agents and recruiters who ask for an admin fee from their H-2A employees or applicants for their work on the home country’s side of the process.
+• Ask for an admin fee from their H-2A employees or applicants for their work on the home country’s side of the process

-• Agents or recruiters who ask for a deposit from H-2A candidates and employees with the promise that if they (the hopeful employee) complete the season, they will return the deposit amount.
+• Ask for a deposit from H-2A candidates and employees with the promise that if they (the hopeful employee) complete the season, they will return the deposit amount.
 Again, collecting fees from hopeful, interested H-2A candidates is against program rules.

-• Agents and recruiters who grab an interested H-2A candidate and offer them to a farmer without much effort or thought in terms of who the candidates are what they know and what they bring to the table.
+• Grab an interested H-2A candidate and offer them to a farmer without much effort or thought in terms of who the candidates are what they know and what they bring to the table

-• Agents and recruiters who are unwilling to get involved in the H-2A employer/employee relationship when it gets complicated and conflict arises.
+• Are unwilling to get involved in the H-2A employer/employee relationship when it gets complicated and conflict arises

-• Agents and recruiters who place an H-2A candidate in a position and then forget about them.
+• Place an H-2A candidate in a position and then forget about them.
 Many times, we see this play out in terms of job satisfaction.
 A recruiter or an agent tells a placed H-2A employee that the agency doesn’t have any part in the matter given the employee is not happy with an H-2A employer.
 (Essentially saying job satisfaction is your problem and if you don't like it, then you can find your own job.
 They place a candidate and then that placed H-2A employee doesn’t matter anymore).

-• Agents and recruiters that threaten H-2A employees when a job they helped place them in falls apart in the U.S. (Some of the most common threats involve reporting placed H-2A employees to ICE or CBP [Immigration Services] or threatening H-2A employees that they will report them to their country’s consulate and they will never get an H-2A work visa again).
+• Threaten H-2A employees when a job they helped place them in falls apart in the U.S. (Some of the most common threats involve reporting placed H-2A employees to ICE or CBP [Immigration Services] or threatening H-2A employees that they will report them to their country’s consulate and they will never get an H-2A work visa again).

-• Agents and recruiters who threaten already placed H-2A employees and their families with retribution if that placed employee is not willing to continue to work the term of the contract, especially after the employee reported abuse and mistreatment.
+• Threaten already placed H-2A employees and their families with retribution if that placed employee is not willing to continue to work the term of the contract, especially after the employee reported abuse and mistreatment

 • Although it’s possible to navigate the H-2A work visa program on your own, it’s always best to work with a reputable recruiter who partners with a U.S.-based H-2A agency.
 H-2A employees should be wary of not using an agency or a recruiter because it will create a range of issues throughout their job contract such as:

-• Prospective H-2A employees will have no real knowledge of the employer or the situation they will be placed in and cannot address the situation when they are different from what the employer said they wanted.
+• No real knowledge of the employer or the situation they will be placed in and cannot address the situation when they are different from what the employer said they wanted.

 • A U.S.-based agency polices the H-2A employee and employer relationship and ensures that H-2A employees are not exploited, taken advantage of, or neglected.

-• Without a trusted agency or recruiter, placed H-2A employees have nobody to call in the U.S. in times of trouble, leaving them even more vulnerable to potential abuse and mistreatment.
+• Nobody to call in the U.S. in times of trouble, leaving them even more vulnerable to potential abuse and mistreatment.
 You won’t have a voice or you won’t have anywhere to turn if things go wrong with your employer.

 • There are plenty of drawbacks to not using a U.S.-based H-2A agency such as: